 - Research is by appointment only and limited to those who have identified collections specific to the Patricia D. Klingenstein Library.

 - Because appointments are in high demand, we recommend emailing us at email@example.com as far in advance as possible.

 - All researchers must abide by the Library’s security and handling guidelines.

 Your care and support help us to maintain our collections for future generations.
 Thank you for your cooperation.

 Reproductions and Photocopying

-The library encourages the use of hand held digital cameras for research purposes for a daily fee of $15.
-All photocopying is done by the library staff.
-The charge for letter and legal size copies is 50 cents.
-Ledger size copies are $1.00.
-There is a limit of twenty photocopies per person per day (not including prints from microfilm), and no photocopying is done after 2:30 pm.
-Copying from microfilm is self-serve, at the cost of 35 cents per page.
-Photocopies made by the library as well as photographs taken by researchers are intended for reference purposes only and may not be reproduced or sold in any form.
-Those desiring photographic reproductions of library materials or permission to reproduce such images should contact the Department of Rights & Reproductions directly.
+The Library encourages researchers to use hand held cameras to capture images of Library collections for later reference.
+All photography must be done in accordance with the Library's photography guidelines.
+Photocopies made by the Library as well as photographs taken by researchers are intended for reference purposes only and may not be reproduced or sold in any form.
+Those desiring photographic reproductions of Library materials or permission to reproduce such images should contact the Department of Rights & Reproductions directly.